googlecodelabs/migrate-python2-appengine/README.md

 ## Support for Python 2 &amp; 3

 It's important to note that for App Engine (Standard), Python 2 is only supported as a 1st generation ("Gen1") runtime whereas Python 3 is only supported by the 2nd generation ("Gen2") runtime.
 This means that porting application from Python 2 to 3 also means migrating from Gen1 to Gen2 where things are different.
 (Python 2 belongs in the same class as Java 6-8, PHP 5, and Go 1.8-1.11 first-gen apps.)
 See the exact differences on the [App Engine runtime documentation page](https://cloud.google.com/appengine/docs/standard/runtimes).
-The most notable changes for developers are that bundled App Engine built-in services are absent from Gen2.
-The Gen1 bundled services have "grown-up" to become standalone products or have been deprecated.
-Gen2 also expects web apps to perform their own application (not network) routing.
+One key change: bundled App Engine built-in services are absent from Gen2 (they have either matured to become standalone products or have been deprecated).
+The other key change: you must use web frameworks that do their own routing.

 > **NOTE:** App Engine ([Flexible](https://cloud.google.com/appengine/docs/flexible/python/runtime?hl=en#interpreter)) is a Gen2 service but is not within the scope of these tutorials.
 Developers who are curious can compare App Engine [Standard vs. Flexible](https://cloud.google.com/appengine/docs/the-appengine-environments).